ray155093/azure-docs.zh-tw/articles/iot-suite/iot-suite-remote-monitoring-device-info.md

 <properties
- pageTitle="遠端監視方案中的裝置資訊中繼資料 | Microsoft Azure"
- description="說明 Azure IoT 預先設定解決方案遠端監視及其架構。" services="" suite="iot-suite"
- documentationCenter=""
+ pageTitle="Device information metadata in the remote monitoring solution | Microsoft Azure" description="A description of the Azure IoT preconfigured solution remote monitoring and its architecture." services="" suite="iot-suite" documentationCenter=""